 - 10-12″ Cast Iron Skillet or other oven safe skillet

 - 4 strip bacon

-- 1/2 cup Head Country Apple Habanero Bar-B-Que Sauce or other desired Barbecue sauce
+- ½ cup Apple Habanero Bar-B-Que Sauce or other desired Barbecue sauce

 For the Spicy Aioli

 - 1 tsp Barbecue Sauce

 - Salt and pepper